Why is it important to choose the right snacks for hiking?

 5. Press the mixture firmly into the prepared baking dish.

-6. Bake for 15-20 minutes, until edges are golden brown.
+6. Bake for 15-20 minutes, or until the edges are golden brown.

 7. Let the bars cool completely before cutting into squares.